DGC Ep 420: Outcast (part three)

-Welcome to Dev Game Club, where this week we conclude our series on Minecraft.
-We talk about our stories, multiplayer, and other topics, before turning to our takeaways.
+Welcome to Dev Game Club, where this week we continue our series on 1999's Outcast.
+We talk about world structure, world building, concrete vs abstract implementations of mechanics, and other topics.
 Dev Game Club looks at classic video games and plays through them over several episodes, providing commentary.

 Sections played: